17 (number): Two-dimensions

+17 is the least $k$ for the Theodorus Spiral to complete one revolution.
+This, in the sense of Plato, who questioned why Theodorus (his tutor) stopped at $\sqrt{17}$ when illustrating adjacent right triangles whose bases are units and heights are successive square roots, starting with $1$.
+In part due to Theodorus's work as outlined in Plato's Theaetetus, it is believed that Theodorus had proved all the square roots of non-square integers from 3 to 17 are irrational by means of this spiral.

+Enumeration of icosahedron stellations

-17 distinct fully supported stellations generated by an icosahedron.
+In three-dimensional space, there are seventeen distinct fully supported stellations generated by an icosahedron.
 The seventeenth prime number is 59, which is equal to the total number of stellations of the icosahedron by Miller's rules.
-Without counting the icosahedron as a zeroth stellation, this total becomes 58, a count equal to the sum of the first seventeen prime numbers.

-17 distinct fully supported stellations are also produced by truncated cube and truncated octahedron.
+Without counting the icosahedron as a zeroth stellation, this total becomes 58, a count equal to the sum of the first seven prime numbers (2 + 3 + 5 + 7 ... + 17).
+Seventeen distinct fully supported stellations are also produced by truncated cube and truncated octahedron.

+Four-dimensional zonotopes

-17 four-dimensional parallelotopes that are zonotopes.
+Seventeen is also the number of four-dimensional parallelotopes that are zonotopes.
 Another 34, or twice 17, are Minkowski sums of zonotopes with the 24-cell, itself the simplest parallelotope that is not a zonotope.

-17 orthogonal curvilinear coordinate systems (to within a conformal symmetry) in which the three-variable Laplace equation can be solved using the separation of variables technique.
+Abstract algebra

-Seventeen is the highest dimension for paracompact Vinberg polytopes with rank $n+2$ mirror facets, with the lowest belonging to the third.
+Seventeen is the highest dimension for paracompact Vineberg polytopes with rank $n+2$ mirror facets, with the lowest belonging to the third.

-Seventeen is the minimum possible number of givens for a sudoku puzzle with a unique solution.
-This was long conjectured, and was proved between 2012 and 2014.
+17 is a supersingular prime, because it divides the order of the Monster group.
+If the Tits group is included as a non-strict group of Lie type, then there are seventeen total classes of Lie groups that are simultaneously finite and simple (see classification of finite simple groups).
+In base ten, (17, 71) form the seventh permutation class of permutable primes.